cosmos/scaffold/README.md

 There are different levels of apps, this mainly separates how many core Cosmos-SDK modules the app is initialized with.

+There is no need to make a directory this will happen with the command.

 ### Levels

 - `lvl-1`: Auth, Bank, Distribution, Genutil, Genaccounts, Params, Slashing, Slashing, Supply